Muatasim-Aswad/books-api/README.md

 A modular Java backend platform for managing books, authors, and user authentication, built with Spring Boot, gRPC, and PostgreSQL.
 The project demonstrates modern backend practices, clean architecture, and microservice design.

+> [!NOTE]
-> **Note:** This repository is under active development.
+> This repository is under active development.
 Some features may be incomplete or subject to change.

 ---